Updated: 3 days ago

 You can pick the speech up at any time.
 It’s worth noting here that Biden is intentionally making a statement by wearing his mask but, with the benefit of hindsight, I doubt he’d be keen to repeat this experience.
 His concern that his mask is slipping at 1:07, 1:16, 1:37, and 2:26 serves as a helpful reminder about the minefield of using props.

-Around 55% of the message you convey is communicated through your facial expressions and body language.
-This clip offers evidence that there’s much truth to that.
+This clip shows how hard communicating well from behind a mask can be.
 For as well as muting his tone and muffling his words, almost to the point of their being inaudible, what’s also masked here is Biden’s trademark warm and easy smile.

 The mask is clearly impacting his usual confidence.
 Just look at his reliance on his cue cards (which can be effective when used well), but that isn’t what happens at 0:30.
 For the best part of 10 seconds, he barely looks up, almost reading them.
 It’s as though he’s forgotten he’s speaking to a televised audience.